Richard-Quayson/Ashesi_Social_Network/README.md

 files have been defined in the lib folder.
 The flutter project has been linked to the deployed http version of the API and can be tested by running the flutter application in the terminal using any browser as an emulator.

+The flutter implementation has been deployed to firebase [here.](https://social-network-2c0b3.web.app/)

 ## Program Overview:
 For an overview on the project, check the file task_instructions.pdf in the main tree.
 Also, you can check tests performed on the API in the test_result.pdf in the main tree.